 Book tickets online in advance.

-It’s a 2-hour drive from Sydney city centre and if you plan on driving yourself then drinking is off the table.
-Unless you have a designated driver this is one day trip from Sydney for which you will want to join a tour
+It’s a 2-hour drive from Sydney city centre, and if you plan on driving yourself, then drinking is off the table.
+Unless you have a designated driver, this is a one-day trip from Sydney, and you will want to join a tour.

-The walk begins at family-friendly Coogee Beach and heads past Gordon’s Bay where divers and snorkellers search the waters for marine life.
-Next up is Clovelly Beach with swimmers plowing the waters of a large inlet.
+The walk begins at family-friendly Coogee Beach and heads past Gordon’s Bay, where divers and snorkellers search the waters for marine life.
+Next up is Clovelly Beach with swimmers ploughing the waters of a large inlet.

 Bronte Beach is another magnificent slice of sand, with grassy banks and an inviting ocean pool.
 Next, Tamarama Beach is a personal favourite with a well-positioned kiosk overlooking the action.